 Typically, when you think of an end of year speech you imagine Heads of State or Government.
 The Queen's speech is typically Christmas themed, A Kim Jong-un New Year speech isn't filled with much bonhomie and a politician's New Year speech is often a chance for a new beginning.
 They hope.

-So what is it to be with your year end speech?
+So what is it to be with your speech this year?
 What will you do?

 Well, your task is different.
 It's more personal for one.
 That's probably because you will have to look your audience in the eye.
 Both on the day of your speech and for the rest of the year!